Simbotic/simula/crates/simula_behavior/README.md

 ## Create a Behavior System

+- Behavior - All behavior nodes, custom actions, decorators and composites.
+- BehaviorNode - One of many actions, decorators or composites.
+- BehaviorDocument - A struct describing a configuraiton for an entire Behavior.
+- BehaviorAsset - A bevy asset for integrating custom Behavior with asset system.

-### Behavior Node types
+### Behavior
-Create enum with all behavior nodes to support.
+Create a Behavior enum with all behavior nodes to support.
 This enum will become part of the behavior's document asset.
 Make sure UUID is unique.

 ```
 #[derive(Serialize, Deserialize, TypeUuid)]